Murdoch Stewart, Duke of Albany

 Murdoch Stewart, Duke of Albany (Muireadhach Stiubhart) (1362 – 25 May 1425) was a leading Scottish nobleman, the son of Robert Stewart, Duke of Albany, and the grandson of King Robert II of Scotland, who founded the Stewart dynasty.
 In 1389, he became Justiciar North of the Forth.
-In 1402, he was captured at the Battle of Homildon Hill and would spend 12 years in captivity in England.
+In 1402, he was captured at the Battle of Homildon Hill and subsequently spent 12 years in captivity in England.